CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Experimental Results

 \section{Experimental Results}

-\textbf{Baselines:} For the following sim2sim and real2sim experiments, the proposed approach is compared against \cite{chen2024learningdifferentiabletensegritydynamics}, a hybrid analytical and GNN tensegrity simulator, and \cite{r2s2r}, a differentiable analytical tensegrity simulator.
-For the remainder of this paper, they will be referred to as Hybrid GNN and DiffPhysSim, respectively.
-Additionally, each baseline will adapt two cable attachment variants, a heuristic scheme and an uninformed scheme.
-The heuristic attachment refers to a heuristic developed in prior work \cite{r2s2r}, for how to attach the cables to the surface of the rod's end caps when the platform is at rest.
-The uninformed attachment refers to attaching the cables to the center of the end caps, effectively simplifying the model to not needing the missing rod twist orientations.
-Since the heuristic attachment is only valid for when the robot is at rest, the corresponding baselines cannot be used in an online, closed-loop setting since that would require the simulator be runnable from any valid, non-rest, state.
+For the sim2sim and real2sim experiments, the proposed approach is compared against \cite{chen2024learningdifferentiabletensegritydynamics}, a hybrid analytical and GNN tensegrity simulator, and \cite{r2s2r}, a tensegrity differentiable physics engine, henceforth referred as Hybrid GNN and T-DPE, respectively.
+Each baseline adapts two cable attachment variants: a heuristic scheme and an uninformed scheme.
+The heuristic attachment, developed in prior work \cite{r2s2r}, specifies how to attach cables to the surface of the rod end caps when the platform is at rest.
+The uninformed attachment places cables at the center of the end caps, simplifying the model by removing the need for the missing rod twist orientations.
+Because the heuristic attachment is only valid at rest, its corresponding baselines cannot be used in an online, closed-loop setting, which requires the simulator to run from any valid non-rest state.
+All methods are trained and tested on a single machine with an Nvidia RTX 4090 GPU and an AMD Ryzen 7950 16-core 4.5 GHz CPU, and all simulators were built and executed using PyTorch and PyGeometric.

 \textbf{Evaluation metrics:} For the following evaluation results, there are several common metrics used.
-These metrics are CoM MSE $\mathbf{e}_{pos}$, and angular error $\mathbf{e}_{rot}$ over the rods' center-axis.
+These metrics are CoM MSE $\mathbf{e}_{pos}$ (normalized by rod length $L_{rod}$), and angular error $\mathbf{e}_{rot}$ over the rods' center-axis $\hat{\mathbf{r}}$, both averaged over the trajectory length $T$.
 Formally, the error metrics are

-These metrics are applied in two different settings, full-trajectory $(\mathbf{e}^{full}_{pos}, \mathbf{e}^{full}_{rot})$ and short-horizon $(\mathbf{e}^{SH}_{pos}, \mathbf{e}^{SH}_{rot})$.
-A full trajectory evaluation compares a full simulation rollout against the ground-truth.
+These metrics are applied in two different settings, full trajectory $(\mathbf{e}^{full}_{pos}, \mathbf{e}^{full}_{rot})$ and short horizon $(\mathbf{e}^{SH}_{pos}, \mathbf{e}^{SH}_{rot})$.
+A full trajectory evaluation compares a full simulation rollout against the ground truth.
 The short horizon evaluation samples $N_{SH}$ random initial states from a trajectory, rolls the samples out for a short horizon $T_{SH}$, and compares the simulation rollouts against the ground-truth rollouts.
 The short horizon metrics give insight into how the model would perform in receding horizon controllers like MPPI.